HJEC/r-pi-application/index.md

 <figure align="center"><img src="./images/performance/treemap.png" width="550" height="auto"><figcaption>18mb Resource</figcaption></figure>

 What I noticed was that the resource is loaded on every page, including the landing page, regardless of a need for the editor or not.
-On a lot of modern, powerful devices with good internet speeds the loading time for the page may be negligible, but this could really impact the user experience for someone using an older / inexperienced device.
+On a lot of modern, powerful devices with good internet speeds the loading time for the page may be negligible, but this could really impact the user experience for someone using an older / inexpensive device.
 Considering that this is a primary website for education it would be a huge shame for any user to be disadvantaged by painfully slow rendering times!

 **Solution:**
 Without full insight into the component's inner workings, I can only offer assumption-based suggestions to improve resource loading, assuming optimizations aren't already in place: